 In your welcome packet you will find your specific SMC username and password.
 Your username and password is required to log on to the My Saint Mary's portal where you will access your SMC email and other services.
 If you are having difficulty finding the information or logging in, you may contact Information Technology Services (ITS) at 925-631-4266.

 Can I stay in my room during breaks?

-Residence halls are closed during the academic year only during the Winter break but remain open during other college holidays.
+Residence halls are closed only during the Winter break but remain open during other college holidays.
 This means that all students living in residence halls must leave for the Winter break by 5:00 pm on the last day of the Fall semester and will not be allowed to return until the weekend before the start of the Jan or Spring semester.
 If you need to stay beyond the 5:00 pm deadline, arrangements need to be made with the Campus Housing Office.